shi-km/python3/README.md

         $ cd Python

 ## Running the Application
-* To run the application, in your terminal:
+* to run the application, in your terminal:

         $ chmod +x locker.py
         $ ./run.py